 Are you the type of person who often says yes to your family and friends to avoid confrontation or that uneasy feeling?

-I absolutely hate when I get into confrontation.
+I absolutely hate when I get into a confrontation.
 I try to handle disagreements diplomatically.

 However, I’ve noticed that when I set boundaries the other person pushes back or throws an “adult tantrum” and makes things more difficult.